scodi593/scodi593/README.md

-Here's a professional and engaging "About Me" README for your GitHub profile:

----

 # 👋 Hello!
 I'm A SATHVIKA.

 I'm a passionate and driven software developer with a strong focus on building innovative solutions in web development, data science, and machine learning.
 I love tackling complex challenges, optimizing user experiences, and continuously expanding my skills in coding and problem-solving.